lingtalfi/TheBar/discussions/inject-svelte-in-existing-app.md

 ```

+This won't work yet, but that's our goal.

 Notice that we added two things: the **bundle.js** reference in the head (we will create the actual file later),
 and the script at the bottom of the body, to effectively insert our svelte component (**MyComponent**) into
 the desired target (`<div id="my-component"></div>`).